 Amount depends upon program costs and need, duration, and type of award (scholarship or fellowship).
 Funding ranges from $8,000 for undergraduates in summer programs to $30,000 for graduate students in year-long programs that have a domestic language component in addition to the overseas program.

 December 9, 2020 at 5PM EST

 *If you miss the campus deadline, you can instead apply independently by the national deadline.

 Letters of Recommendation: It is a good idea to share with your recommenders a draft of your application.
-Please be sure to read, and then share with each recommender, the guidance from FAO that provides instructions for what to include in the letter.
+Please be sure to read, and then share with each recommender, the guidance from UFO that provides instructions for what to include in the letter.
 This letter is posted below.

 You should not have access to your letters of recommendation.
 Your recommenders will need to submit their letters of recommendation with a different online submission form (contact us for the link to send them).
 If they need to submit with a different method or have any difficulty, they should contact UFO staff.